 Kasper in his Austrian Ski School uniform

 After his season as a ski instructor in Austria, Kasper was ready to get back to school.
 And what was supposed to be 2 fun gap years turned into being the admission requirement for his dream study International Business and Politics on Copenhagen Business School, where the grades from former educations needed to be almost only straight A’s to get in.
 For the application, one of the assessment criteria is a stay abroad and a business-related work.
 As a ski instructor, you work in a foreign workplace with a foreign work environment – even in a foreign language.
 It requires a lot from one person both mentally, physically and academically, when, as a ski instructor, you take care of skiing guests and must be respected by children, adults and managers.
-And all in all, Kasper’s two years of skiing have given him enough experience to be admitted to the dream education.
+And all in all, Kasper’s two years of skiing during his gap years have given him enough experience to be admitted to his dream education.

 As Kasper’s story shows you can with a job as a ski instructor gather invaluable experience, not just for your CV, but also for future job interviews.
 This is something we are very aware of, and since virtually everyone at the Snowminds Team has either read or is reading a higher education, we do everything to ensure that after your season you can document your experience at the best possible way.
 Below we have tried to list the experience a winter on eg our Austrian 5-week course and subsequent work in Austria is giving you: